srinathln7/ethereum-data-service/DESIGN.md

 **Bootstrapper**
 - **Role**: Retrieves the most recent 50 block data from the Ethereum Node using HTTPS RPC.
-- **Flow**: Initiates an HTTPS request to fetch the latest 50 blocks for initial synchronization.
+- **Flow**: Initiates an HTTPS request to fetch the latest 50 blocks for initial synchronization, loads the data to Redis and then exits.
 - **Documentation**: For more details, please refer to the [bootstrapper README](https://github.com/srinathln7/ethereum-data-service/tree/main/internal/services/bootstrapper).

 **Block Notification**
 - **Role**: Listens for new blocks in real-time via WebSocket subscription from the Ethereum Node.
-- **Flow**: Establishes a bi-directional WebSocket connection to receive immediate updates on new blocks.
+- **Flow**: Establishes a bi-directional WebSocket connection to receive live updates on new blocks.
 - **Documentation**: For more details, please refer to the [pub README](https://github.com/srinathln7/ethereum-data-service/tree/main/internal/services/pub).

 **Redis Channel**